MaisEid/aws-serverless/README.md

 2. Time and cost for scalability
 3. Time to be in the market

-This repository contain 3 example for aws-serverless integrated with diffrent data source
+This repository contains 3 examples for aws-serverless integrated with diffrent data source
 * non-sql DB Dynamo DB
 * sql DB Postgres hosted in AWS via AWS-RDS service
 * AWS-Cloudsearch